rasterio/rasterio/docs/installation.rst

 for OS X versions 10.7+ starting with Rasterio version 0.17.
 To install, run ``pip install rasterio``.
 These binary wheels are preferred by newer versions of pip.
-If you don't want these wheels and want to install from a source distribution, run ``pip install rasterio --no-use-wheel`` instead.
+If you don't want these wheels and want to install from a source distribution, run ``pip install rasterio --no-binary`` instead.

 The included GDAL library is fairly minimal, providing only the format drivers that ship with GDAL and are enabled by default.
 To get access to more formats,